The latest jobs and pay data point to continued employment and salary growth.

-The job outlook for nurses who specialise in mental health continues to be bright.
-Salaries for MHNs are about 10% higher than for nurses generally.
-Job numbers are rising broadly in line with the size of the growing nursing workforce.
+The job outlook for nurses who specialise in mental health is bright.
+Job numbers for MHNs are rising broadly in line with the size of the growing nursing workforce.

 Why Australia Needs MHNs